jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 V1

-DSDV is a proactive (or table driven) MANET routing protocol, so makes sure routing information in the network is always up-to-date.
+DSDV is a proactive (or table driven) MANET routing protocol, so it makes sure routing information in the network is always up-to-date.
 It maintains a table with the best routes to each destination.
 The table contains all other nodes a node knows about either directly because it's a neighbor, or indirectly through neighbors.
 The table contains nodes' IP addresses, last known sequence number and hop count required to reach it, and the next hop.
 Routing information is frequently updated, so all nodes have the best routes in the network.
 Routing information is updated in two ways:

 - Nodes broadcast their entire routing tables periodically